 In the previous section, Einstein examines a stationary coordinate system and a moving rod (moving reference system) along the x-axis.
 It should be recalled that in both systems it was accepted that “the time” is the same.
 It was analyzed how the wrong conclusion was made that in the common space “two events which, viewed from a system of co-ordinates, are simultaneous, can no longer be looked upon as simultaneous events when envisaged from a system which is in motion relatively to that system.”.

 In this section, the “thought experiment” is a modification of the experiment that was considered in the previous section – two coordinate systems are considered in the space that Einstein calls “stationary space”.
-One of the coordinate systems is called “stationary” and is denoted “K” system, and the other system is called “moving” coordinate system is denoted “k” system.
+One of the coordinate systems is called “stationary” and is denoted “K” system, and the other system is called the “moving” coordinate system and is denoted “k” system.
 Each coordinate system is Cartesian, with three rigid material lines (axes), perpendicular to each other and intersecting at one point (the origin of each coordinate system).
 The co-ordinates and time symbols in the two systems are different.
 The spatial coordinates and the time in the stationary system “K” are denoted with [(x, y, z); t], in the moving system “k” – [(ξ, η, ς); τ].

 The axes x and ξ of the two systems coincide, and the movement of the “k” system is at a constant speed of v in the direction of an increase of x of the stationary system.
 The axis η and ς of the moving system are respectively parallel to the axes y and z of the stationary system and remain parallel when the system moves.

-The aim is to derive the desired relationship (transformation) of the spatial coordinates and the time between them (which turns out to be Lorentz transformation), but based on the assertion that “the speed of light is the same for all inertial frames of reference”.
+The aim is to derive the desired relationship (transformation) of the spatial coordinates and the time between them (which turns out to be the Lorentz transformation), but based on the assertion that “the speed of light is the same for all inertial frames of reference”.

 Concerning the description of the accepted measurement units of length and time: